course-details-portlet

 Individual instruction in the main instrument: 1 hour per week for 15 weeks.

-Individual supervision in writing thesis and scientific method: up to 15 hours.
+Individual supervision in working methods, use of sources and documentation format: up to 15 hours.
 It is the student's responsibility, in cooperation with the teacher to keep track of appointments of teaching and activity in the course.
+Parts of the individual supervision could be replaced by relevant courses.
+(Writing, multimodal presentation in Research Catalogue.)

 Further on evaluation